xdevguild/piggy-bank-sc/README.md

 mxpy --verbose contract upgrade erd1qqqqqqqqqqqqqpgqvqphdwsdtd6cnlt025kuu9hzjqhnexgu67es8lqc44 --chain="D" --bytecode="./output/piggybank.wasm" --pem="../walletKey.pem" --gas-limit=20000000 --proxy="https://devnet-gateway.multiversx.com" --recall-nonce --send
 ```

-You can also use snippets.
-In the terminal run `. interactions/devnet.snippets.sh && upgrade`.

-### Snippets

-You will find interaction snippets in `interactions/snippets.sh`.
-It is convenient to use when working with VSCode and MultiversX SDK plugin.

-After deploying the smart contract, you need to edit the `SC_ADDRESS`.
-Also, make sure that the relative path to your wallet PEM file is correct.
-You will need to set it in `USER_PEM`.

-### Testing
+## Testing

+Tests are based on [blackbox testing](https://docs.multiversx.com/developers/testing/rust/sc-blackbox-calls) approach.
 You will find tests in `tests/piggybank_rust_test.rs`.
-To run a test, you can use click on the `Run Test` button from under the test name in VS Code or you can run it with `cargo test --test piggybank_rust_test`.
+To run a test, you can click on the `Run Test` button from under the test name in VS Code.
+You can also run it with `cargo test --test piggybank_rust_test`.
+Or you can use `sc-meta` tool: `sc-meta test`.

-### Development
+## Development
 Besides cloning the repository, you can also use buildo-begins CLI:
 - `npx buildo-begins@latest init` - from the list, choose Piggy Bank smart contract.
 You can also initialize the dapp for interactions.